What Is Tennis Elbow?

 In cases that are particularly sever, or if the symptoms have not improved over a years time of therapy, the physician may suggest surgery.
 The surgery is usually performed through a single large incision or a few smaller incisions in the elbow.
 The incisions allow the doctor to remove the damaged tissue from the joint.
 After surgery the physician almost always prescribes therapy.
 In order to speed healing and recover lost mobility, it is vital that the patient takes part in therapy and performs the exercises that are prescribed.

 If you are experiencing what may be tennis elbow you need to see a physician to get effective treatment.
 Home treatments, including over the counter pain relievers, are a stopgap in most cases and do not heal the injury that is causing the pain.
-Make an appointment with one of Chicago’s top orthopedic physicians today to get your elbow pain cared for.
+Schedule online with one of Chicago’s top orthopedic physicians today to get your elbow pain cared for.

 *This content is for information only and is not intended to replace the diagnosis, treatment, or medical advice from your treating healthcare professionals.
 The content does not provide medical advice, does not constitute the practice of medicine or other healthcare professional services, and does not create a doctor-patient relationship.
 You should not rely on this information as a substitute, nor does it replace professional medical advice, diagnosis, or treatment.
 If you have concerns or questions, seek the advice of your healthcare professionals.
 If you think you may have a medical emergency, call your doctor or 911 immediately.
 Do not rely on electronic communications or communicate through this website for immediate, urgent medical needs.
 This website is not designed to facilitate medical emergencies.
 The use of the information is at the reader’s own risk.
 The links are provided for information and convenience only.
 We cannot accept responsibility for the sites linked or the information found here.
 A link does not imply an endorsement of a site.